fmarquezg/fmarquezg.github.io/_posts/2018-02-16-pass_ratio_NFL.md

 ---

-In this post, I'm testing a popular soccer metric, pass ratio, with NFL passer/receiver data and I'll try to determine if this metric can help predict total air yards.
+In this post, I'm testing a popular soccer metric, Pass Ratio (PR), with NFL passer/receiver data and I'll try to determine if this metric can help predict total air yards.

 Pass Ratio was first developed by the mathematicion Thomas Grund.
 He used it to evaluate soccer matches and discovered that teams that focusEd their passing on a select few players usually scored less goals than teams who distributed their passes evenly.
 It is important to mark that in soccer, all players receive and pass the ball, while there are some players (center midfield) who tend to distribute the ball the most, all players are involved in passing.
 Football, as we know, only the QB passes the ball.
 Ocassionaly, a RB or a kicker may throw the ball on a trick play, but let's ingore those cases as they are not frequent.